VinceZK/json-on-relations/README.md

    + [Modeling](http://localhost:3001/model)
    + [Entity Browser](http://localhost:3001/entity/list)

-*If you use Angular for UI development, you can install the package 'npm i jor-angular' for the types.*
+*If you are using Angular for UI development, you can install the package 'npm i jor-angular' for the types.*

 ## RESTful API
 Following APIs are opened in the default route table.
+These examples are also listed in the 'test/test_api.http'.
 ### Create a person instance
 ```http request
 POST http://localhost:3001/api/entity